 The waters had broken for one of the babies but the other one remained intact.
 However we knew that with twins if one started to deliver then it is very unusual for the other to remain in the womb and not be delivered as well so as the pains and cramps started to become more regular through the early morning it became an inevitable and sad reality that this wasn’t going to go well.

 On the morning of Thursday 30 July at 05.50 hrs and 06.21 hrs respectively and arriving prematurely at 21 weeks Martha and Isabelle made an all too brief appearance and at the same time caused a lasting impact on the world.
 On our world at least.

 The journey through the IVF treatment and the associated difficulties had once again reached a sad and devastating conclusion.
 Despite the best efforts of so many medical staff along the way and despite the bravery and determination of Sara and her ability to endure discomfort and pain levels so high and for such a long period of time that I was constantly in awe of how she did it there were just too many obstacles in the way.
-But she never stopped fighting despite all that faced her.
+But she never stopped battling despite all that faced her.

 So once again we found ourselves sitting in a small and quiet room in a side ward at James Cook Hospital.
 Listening as we waited to the hum of an air conditioner and the muffled sounds of hospital life going on around us.
 Waiting for something that you hoped you would never have to go through again.